MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/using-dao-from-microsoft-word.md

 # Using DAO from Microsoft Word

-You can use Data Access Objects (DAO) properties, objects, and methods the same way that you reference and use Word properties, objects, and methods.
+Use Data Access Objects (DAO) properties, objects, and methods the same way that you reference and use Word properties, objects, and methods.
 After you establish a reference to the DAO object library, you can open databases, design and run queries to extract a set of records, and bring the results back to Word.

 ## Referencing DAO